Anjianto/xignature-drive/README.md

 ```

 ## Apache Configuration
 Make sure you have enabled mod_rewrite.
-There is an example config for running VueFileManager under apache:
+There is an example config for running Xignature Drive under apache:

 ```
 <VirtualHost example.com:80>